-The John Rylands Library was founded by Enriqueta Rylands in memory of her husband John Rylands.
+The John Rylands Research Institute and Library was founded by Enriqueta Rylands in memory of her husband John Rylands.
 In 1889 the architect Basil Champneys designed the striking gothic building, which took ten years to build and was opened to public readers on 1 January 1900.